Abstracts of Selected Publications

 powerful vehicles for motivating students to take statistics seriously and also

-out more intelligently against injustices they may uncover.
-This paper begins
+speak out more intelligently against injustices they may uncover.
+This paper

-by outlining key references from the recent, rapidly emerging literature on
+begins by outlining key references from the recent, rapidly emerging literature

 context of STEM (science, technology, engineering, and mathematics) fields

-redesigned introductory statistics course for pre-service elementary and middle
+introductory statistics course for pre-service elementary and middle school

-grant, the student population, and features of the course, this paper presents
+the student population, and features of the course, this paper presents the

 narrative data such as artifacts (e.g., student reflection papers) and a peer